the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-structure.md

 (ch-consistency-structure-hr)=
 ## Hard Requirements

-The checks that deal with _The Turing Way's_ structure include:
+The hard checks that deal with _The Turing Way's_ structure include:

 (ch-consistency-structure-hr-emptyfiles)=
 ### Check 1: Do not add any empty files in the `_toc.yml`